Fully Dynamic All Pairs All Shortest Paths: Basic APASP Algorithm

 We first extend the notions of historical and locally historical paths~\cite{DI04} to tuples and triples.
+In the following definition, we will consider a tuple $\tau$ over an interval of time $[t',t]$.
+If $\tau$ becomes a shortest tuple, after its creation at time $t'$, it will remain in the dataset as a historical tuple (HT, see Definition \ref{def:ht}) until it is completely removed from the \systemend.

+Note that tuples are used instead of triples in the definition below.
+This distinction is relevant in our algorithm because during cleanup or fixup, a (historical) triple could change its count without losing its property of being an historical tuple.
+A similar behavior could also affect a locally historical tuple.
+With our definition, we can immediately refer to it without specifying the count of its associated triple.

 \begin{definition} [HT, THT, LHT, and TLHT] Let $\tau$ be a tuple in the \system at time $t$.
-Let $ t' \le t$ denote the most recent step at which a vertex on a path in $\tau$ was updated.
-Then $\tau$ is a {\it historical tuple (HT) at time $t$} if $\tau$ was an ST-tuple at least once in the interval $[t', t]$; $\tau$ is a {\it true HT (THT) at time $t$} if it is not an ST in the current graph.
+Let $ t' \le t$ denote the time at which $\tau$ was originally added for the first time in the \systemend.
+Then $\tau$ is a {\it historical tuple (HT) at time $t$} if $\tau$ was an ST at least once in the interval $[t', t]$; $\tau$ is a {\it true HT (THT) at time $t$} if it is not an ST in the current graph.
 A tuple $\tau$ is a {\it locally historical tuple (LHT) at time $t$} if either it only contains a single vertex or every proper sub-path in it is an HT at time $t$; a tuple $\tau$ is a {\it true LHT (TLHT) at time $t$} if it is not an LST in the current graph. \end{definition}

+The above definition is used extensively in our proof of correctness (see Appendix \ref{append:corr}, lemmas \ref{lem:fcleanup-corr2} and \ref{proof:fflem}).
+In particular, in the cleanup loop inveriant (Lemma \ref{lem:fcleanup-corr2}), we show how each TLHT (and THT) is representing only paths that avoids the updated node $v$.
+Moreover, in the fixup loop invariant (Lemma \ref{proof:fflem}), we require that each HT (LHT) maintains the correct count of HPs (LHPs) in the graph after the fixup phase.

+In order to correctly extend $\ell$-tuple and $r$-tuple under fully-dynamic updates, we extend the following data structures from \NPRe.

+Note that $L^*$, $R^*$, $L$ and $R$ are now kept in a stack order, thus giving priority to the nodes that are inserted more recently.
+Another important data structure introduced for the cleanup phase is the \emph{combined history} $\CH(\gamma)$ of a triple $\gamma$ (see the dedicated paragraph near the end of this section).
+Additional data structures will be suggested in the description of the algorithm (see Section \ref{sec:fd}), but they are only implementation oriented.

+Similar to the \DI algorithm, mentioned in Section \ref{sec:di-fd}, we need a technique to clean our data structures from old unused tuples.
+However, if we try to apply the \DI dummy sequence to APASP, we are faced with the issue that a new ST for $x,y$ (with the same weight) could be created at each update in a long sequence of successive updates.
+Then, a \incremental update could transform all of these STs into HTs.
+If this happens, then several HTs for $x,y$, all with the same weight, could have the same dummy-index (in \DI only one HP can be present for this entire collection due to unique SPs).
+Thus, the \DI approach of obtaining an $O(\log n)$ bound for the number of HPs for each vertex pair does not work for HTs in our \systemend.